-In the ancient language of Sanskrit these sounds were known as mantras.
-A mantra is believed by its practitioners to grant health, knowledge and super human powers.
-The repetition of a mantra is done to a rhythm, usually in tune with one’s breathe to produce a trance like affect on the conscious mind.
+In the ancient language of Sanskrit, these sounds were known as mantras.
+A mantra is believed by its practitioners to grant health, knowledge and superhuman powers.
+The repetition of a mantra is done to a rhythm, usually in tune with one’s breathe to produce a trance-like effect on the conscious mind.

 AUM in the Upanishads, Yoga & Samhitas

 So what exactly are the Upanishads?
 They are like a bible of sorts in that they’re a compilation of ancient treatises written by different anonymous authors.
 The Upanishads are based on five fundamental teachings— the concepts of ‘karma‘ (action), ‘samsara‘ (reincarnation), ‘moksha‘ (nirvana), the ‘atman‘ (consciousness), and the ‘Brahman‘ (The Source).
 They also reveal the mystic process of self-realization through meditation

 But the main theme of the Upanishads is the reunification between the self (atma) and the higher self (paramatma).